New York City police enter Columbia campus as Gaza protest escalates

 ‘They’re students’

-Dozens of protesters barricaded the entrances of Hamilton Hall after occupying Hamilton Hall on Tuesday.
+Dozens of protesters barricaded the entrances of Hamilton Hall after occupying the building on Tuesday.
 A student organiser who spoke to Al Jazeera said that the occupation group was separate from the group that had established a camp on the campus lawn.

-At an evening news briefing held a few hours before police entered the campus, Mayor Eric Adams and city police officials alleged the Hamilton Hall takeover had been instigated by “outside agitators” who lacked any affiliation with Columbia and were known to law enforcement for provoking lawlessness.
+At an evening news briefing held a few hours before police entered the campus, New York Mayor Eric Adams and city police officials alleged the Hamilton Hall takeover had been instigated by “outside agitators” who lacked any affiliation with Columbia and were known to law enforcement for provoking lawlessness.

 Adams suggested some of the student protesters were not fully aware of “external actors” in their midst.